 - Sam Roi Yot

 - Surat Thani

 Just as mentioned above, places in the Upper Gulf Coast are the best to visit in Thailand in August.
 Thailand’s second largest island, Ko Samui, is situated in the Gulf of Thailand off the east coast of the Kra Isthmus.
 This picturesque island is popular for its palm-fringed beaches, coconut groves and dense, mountainous rainforest.

-The most popular beaches of Ko Samui are Chaweng and Lamai.
+The most popular beaches to exlpore in your Ko Samui holiday are Chaweng and Lamai.
 Ko Samui also boasts of several luxury resorts and posh spas but there are cheaper accomodations too.
 A major tourist attraction, the 12m-tall golden Big Buddha statue at Wat Phra Yai Temple is located on a tiny island connected to Ko Samui by a causeway.

 Thailand Holiday Packages On TravelTriangle

 Experience thrilling adventure sports, enjoy Thai cuisines, or pamper yourself with a relaxing spa.
 Book Thailand holiday packages on TravelTriangle and enjoy the beauty of the beaches of Krabi, Phuket, and Ko Samui.